ghuckins/getstarted/README.md

 This means our new python lives at `/usr/local/bin/python<version>`.
 By convention directories called `bin` contain "binaries", or compiled source code.
-Executables are also commonly placed in `bin` directories called.
+Executables are also commonly placed in `bin` directories.
 We've put in "\<version\>" as a placeholder for the _version_ since it could be 3.6, 3.8, or 3.9 depending on what you have downloaded.